grinnell-cs/csc151-images/_handouts/spamr.md

 _Here you will find most of the email that I sent out this semester, with the newest email at the top and the oldest at the bottom._

+## [CSC-151 2025Sp] CS Tutor Hours + MP 1 Q&A (Sunday, 2025-01-26)

+Dear Students of Many Layers,

+I hope that you have been enjoying the sunny weekend.

+I mentioned this on the first day, but I thought I should re-emphasize it: We have "evening tutors" available in our classroom on Sundays from 3--5 p.m. and Sunday through Thursday evenings from 7--10 p.m.
+Evening tutors can answer questions and help with homework (mini-projects).

+I've read through the first few pre-assessments for MP1 and added answers to your questions to the assignment.
+Feel free to keep asking questions (via email, on Teams, whatever).

+Check the eboard or the schedule for other details of what work is due tonight.

+Regards,

+-- SamR

 ## [CSC-151 2025Sp] Homework for Friday's class (Wednesday, 2025-01-22)

 Dear Sandwich Specifiers,